The Wild Wild West: Train

-The train interior was also used in at least one episode of Gunsmoke ("Death Train," aired January 27, 1967) and in at least two episodes of The Big Valley ("Last Train to the Fair," aired April 27, 1966, and "Days of Wrath," aired January 8, 1968).
+The train interior was also used in at least one episode of Gunsmoke ("Death Train", aired January 27, 1967) and in at least two episodes of The Big Valley ("Last Train to the Fair", aired April 27, 1966, and "Days of Wrath", aired January 8, 1968).
 All three series were filmed at CBS Studio Center and shared other exterior and interior sets.
-Additionally, the train interior was used for an episode of Get Smart ("The King Lives?", aired January 6, 1968) and the short-lived Barbary Coast ("Funny Money," aired September 8, 1975).
+Additionally, the train interior was used for an episode of Get Smart ("The King Lives?", aired January 6, 1968) and the short-lived Barbary Coast ("Funny Money", aired September 8, 1975).

-After her run on The Wild Wild West, the Inyo participated in the Golden Spike Centennial at Promontory, Utah, in 1969.
+After its run on The Wild Wild West, the Inyo participated in the Golden Spike Centennial at Promontory, Utah, in 1969.
 The following year it appeared as a replica of the Central Pacific's "Jupiter" locomotive at the Golden Spike National Historical Site.
-The State of Nevada purchased the Inyo in 1974; it was restored to 1895 vintage, including a wider smoke stack and a new pilot (cow catcher) without a drop coupler.
+The State of Nevada purchased the Inyo in 1974; it was restored to 1895 vintage, including a wider smoke stack and a new cowcatcher (pilot) without a drop coupler.
 The Inyo is still operational and displayed at the Nevada State Railroad Museum in Carson City.
 The express car (No. 21) and passenger car (No. 4) are also at the museum.

 Another veteran V&T locomotive, the Reno (built in 1872 by Baldwin), was used in the two Wild Wild West TV movies.
 The Reno, which resembles the Inyo, is located at Old Tucson Studios.

 The 1999 Wild Wild West film adaptation used the Baltimore & Ohio 4–4–0 No. 25, one of the oldest operating steam locomotives in the U.S. Built in 1856 at the Mason Machine Works in Taunton, Massachusetts, it was later renamed The William Mason in honor of its manufacturer.
 For its role as "The Wanderer" in the film, the engine was sent to the steam shops at the Strasburg Rail Road for restoration and repainting.
 The locomotive is brought out for the B&O Train Museum in Baltimore's "Steam Days".

 Both the Inyo and The William Mason appeared in the Disney film The Great Locomotive Chase (1956).